Apple cake with caramel glaze, what we need now

 For the cake

-1 1/2 cups (3 sticks) unsalted butter at room temperature, plus more for brushing
+• 1 1/2 cups unsalted butter at room temperature plus more for brushing

 For the glaze

-Incorporate about 10 macerated apple slices, cut into smaller pieces.
+• Cut about 10 macerated apple slices into smaller pieces and incorporate them top the batter.
 Spread the batter in the buttered springform pan and smooth with a spreader.
-Arrange the remaining apples slices in concentric circles slightly overlapping the slices.
+Arrange the remaining apple slices in concentric circles slightly overlapping the slices.
 Cover the whole surface.
 Drizzle the juices over the top.

 Make the glaze: